 On successful completion of this subject the learner will be able to:

-- Critically review different forms, styles and genres of television multicam production.
+- Critically assess and produce different forms, styles and genres of television multicam production.

 - Work collaboratively in creative teams, demonstrating advanced problem solving, negotiating and influencing necessary to produce multi-camera productions.